Promoting Health to Prevent Disease in your Pet

 Good nutrition for pets does not mean spending a fortune; there are numerous ways to achieve this healthy lifestyle for furry family members.
 By simply avoiding certain ingredients, such as meat by-products and corn, and steering clear of chemical preservatives, a pet’s level of nutrition is greatly improved.
 Supplementing a well-balanced pet food with about 20% fresh “real food” also gives pets a huge leg-up on staying healthy.
 If steamed fresh green beans are on the family menu for dinner, be sure to add some to the furry family member’s dish too.
 In the summer especially, there is nothing better to supplement our canine or feline friends than fresh garden and berry fare!
 In most cases, if you're scooping up a bowlful of yogurt or pouring yourself some kefir, you shouldn't forget a serving for Sparky!

 The old school approach for cats was to avoid wet food to spare the teeth.
 However, that will get the kidneys into lots of trouble as cats get older.
-Absolutely go with wet foods for kitties! -- Give them wet food daily, with water added as much as possible over their life, and their kidneys will live longer (and prosper)!
+Absolutely go with wet foods for kitties! -- Give them wet food daily, with water added as possible over their life, and their kidneys will live longer (and prosper)!

 Alternative ways to enhance the nutrition of your pets include “raw” foods (home-made with a recipe, or purchased commercially).
 A simpler method is to start adding high-quality canned foods daily to supplement the dry kibble.
 The process of extrusion required to produce kibble is such that the heat intensity depletes a large part of the real nutrition.
 Manufacturers therefore are reduced to spraying nutrients, vitamins, and minerals back onto the kibble after processing to meet basic requirements.